chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 I find this definition very concise and understandable but a bit imprecise which is probably intentional.
 Here is a more practical definition of what the 3 **V**s stand for, based on my own experiences.

-*Volume* describes a large amount of data you want to store, process or analyze.
+*Volume* describes a large *amount of data* you want to store, process or analyze.
 If we are speaking in terms of 100s of GBs to TBs to PBs then we are speaking about Big Data.
 An important aspect to consider, is the data growth.
 As a rule of thumb: If your data is growing by multiple GBs per day, you are probably dealing with Big Data.

-*Velocity* means a high data throughput to be stored, processed and/or analyzed; often a large amount of data over a short period of time.
+*Velocity* means a high *data throughput* to be stored, processed and/or analyzed; often a large amount of data over a short period of time.
 When we are dealing with processing of 10.000s to millions of records per second, then we are most likely speaking of Big Data.

-*Variety* stands for the large amount of different data types that can be stored, processed or analyzed.
-This means we want to process any kind of data, be it binary, text, structured, unstructured, compressed, uncompressed, nested, flat, etc.
+*Variety* stands for the large amount of *different data types* that can be stored, processed or analyzed.
+This means we can process any kind of data, be it binary, text, structured, unstructured, compressed, uncompressed, nested, flat, etc. However, *variety* is rather a consequence of Big Data as all data is eventually stored on a distributed file system and so one has to care about different optimized file formats for different use-cases.

-*EAJ: for me the variety isn't necessarily a Big Data characteristic either (like what you mention about Veracity).
-It typically is; but it certainly doesn't make something a Big Data problem by itself, nor is it necessarily present in all Big Data Systems - although you are right about the frameworks being built to handle it.
-I do agree that it is tied closer to Big Data than the Veracity/Reliability of the data generating process.*

 *Big Data* systems are built to handle data of high volume, velocity and variety.
 Apache Hadoop and Apache Spark are popular Big Data frameworks for large-scale distributed processing.
 We will learn the similarities and differences in the following sections.